zuBux/drydock/README.md

 #What is drydock?
-drydock is a Docker security audit and hardening tool written in Python.
+**drydock** is a Docker security audit tool written in Python.
 It was initially inspired by [docker-bench-security](https://github.com/docker/docker-bench-security) but aims to provide a more flexible way for assesing Docker installations and deployments. drydock allows easy creation and use of **custom audit profiles** in order to eliminate noise and false alarms.
 Reports are saved in JSON format for easier parsing.

 At the moment all of the security checks performed are based on the [CIS Docker 1.6 Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.6_Benchmark_v1.0.0.pdf).